jakobharder/anno1800-jakobs-mods/mods/gameplay-alternative-needs/README.md

 ## Content

 Every end product of the production chains can be used as an alternative input for Basic Needs.
-Enable it in the Lifestyle needs and when fulfilled it will fulfill it's counterpart.
+Enable it in the Lifestyle needs and when fulfilled it will fulfill its counterpart.

 If both needs are provided, the alternative is consumed first.
 There is no double consumption.